tyoung65/FinTech-Case-Study/README.md

 Caviar is a mobile food ordering platform that found a niche in providing food delivery for upscale restaurants.
 Unfortunately for Square, the acquisition of Caviar did not go as intended.
 In 2019, Square announced the sale of Caviar to DoorDash for $410 million.
-At the time when the deal was announced, Sneha Nahata of MarketRealist.Com wrote, “Square’s decision to sell the Caviar food app came as it aims to boost its profits and concentrate on its core payment business.
+At the time when the deal was announced, Sneha Nahata of Market Realist wrote, “Square’s decision to sell the Caviar food app came as it aims to boost its profits and concentrate on its core payment business.
 The Caviar app’s high costs hurt Square’s margins.
 Therefore, selling Caviar could let Square focus on restaurants and food sellers through a payment platform rather than delivery services.”